City guide

 Best time to visit

-• Summer needs a smarter rhythm.
+• Summer needs a smarter rhythm and a better base.

 Arriving and getting around